 ANI Pharmaceuticals, Inc. and its consolidated subsidiaries (together, "ANI," the "Company," "we," "us," or "our") is a diversified bio-pharmaceutical company serving patients in need by developing, manufacturing, and marketing high quality branded and generic prescription pharmaceuticals, including for diseases with high unmet medical need.
-Our team is focused on delivering growth by building a successful Cortrophin Gel franchise, strengthening our generics business with enhanced development capability, innovation in established brands and leveraging our manufacturing capabilities.
-Our three pharmaceutical manufacturing facilities, of which two are located in Baudette, Minnesota, and one is located in East Windsor, New Jersey, are together capable of producing oral solid dose products, as well as semi-solids, liquids and topicals, controlled substances, and potent products that must be manufactured in a fullycontained environment.
+Our team is focused on delivering growth by scaling up our Rare Disease business through the successful launch of our lead asset, Cortrophin Gel, strengthening our generics business with enhanced development capability, innovation in established brands and leveraging our manufacturing capabilities.
+Our three pharmaceutical manufacturing facilities, of which two are located in Baudette, Minnesota, and one is located in East Windsor, New Jersey, are together capable of producing oral solid dose products, as well as semisolids, liquids and topicals, controlled substances, and potent products that must be manufactured in a fully-contained environment.
 On June 2, 2022, we announced that we intended to cease operations at our Oakville, Ontario, Canada manufacturing plant by the end of the first quarter 2023.
 This action was part of ongoing initiatives to capture operational synergies following our acquisition of Novitium Pharma LLC ("Novitium") in November 2021.
-As of March 31, 2023, we have completed the transition of the products manufactured or packaged in Oakville to one of our three U.S.-based manufacturing sites.
+We previously completed the transition of the products manufactured or packaged in Oakville to one of our three U.S.-based manufacturing sites.
 We are seeking to find potential buyers for the Oakville site.